Nursing (completion program for registered nurses)

 - Submit evidence of current immunization (MMR, Tetanus, Varicella, complete Hepatitis B series, and a PPD (or evidence of appropriate medical follow-up for PPD positive individuals)).

-- An admission conference with a member of the Department of Nursing Faculty or advisor is recommended for direction in sequencing courses.
+- An admission conference with a member of the School of Nursing Faculty or advisor is recommended for direction in sequencing courses.

 - Applicants must demonstrate acceptable levels of maturity, integrity, and behaviors and attitudes normally expected of professional nurses.

 - Applicants must demonstrate acceptable academic potential to successfully complete the program.

 - Application deadlines for admission are August 1 for fall starts, December 1 for spring starts, and May 1 for summer starts.

 - General Education Program and Requirements